Cleft Lip and Palate

 Sometimes a baby with a cleft palate may have a small chin and a few babies with this combination may have difficulties with breathing.
 This condition may be called Pierre Robin sequence.

 Since the lip and palate develop separately, it is possible for a child to be born with a cleft lip, palate or both.
 Cleft defects occur in about one out of every 800 babies.

 Children born with either or both of these conditions usually need the skills of several professionals to manage the problems associated with the defect such as feeding, speech, hearing and psychological development.
 In most cases, surgery is recommended.
-When surgery is done by experienced, qualified Oral and Maxillo-Facial surgeons such as Dr. Ivey, the results can be quite positive.
+When surgery is done by experienced, qualified Oral and Maxillo-Facial surgeons such as Drs.
+Ivey, Smith or Priddy, the results can be quite positive.

 Cleft Lip Treatment

 Cleft lip surgery is usually performed when the child is about ten years old.
 The goal of surgery is to close the separation, restore muscle function, and provide a normal shape to the mouth.
 The nostril deformity may be improved as a result of the procedure or may require a subsequent surgery.

 A cleft palate is initially treated with surgery safely when the child is between 7 and 18 months old.
 This depends upon the individual child and his/her own situation.
 For example, if the child has other associated health problems, it is likely that the surgery will be delayed.